john314thegeekygenius/KeenTextEditor/ReadMe.txt

  When in the text editor, press ESC to leave.

  You can select text by holding shift and moving the cursor around.
+ You can select all the text by pressing CTRL + A

  You can then copy the text selected to the clipboard by pressing CTRL + C

  You can paste text from your clipboard by pressing CTRL + P